SarahMHaigh/SarahMHaigh.github.io/_pages/about.md

 ======
 We always want to celebrate the accomplishments of the students in the lab, so here are some of the amazing things they have been up to:

+<b>September 2024</b> - Some news from lab alum, Jasmine Haggerty.
+She has started medical school at the University of Cincinnati and has just had her white coat induction ceremony - congratulations!
+We love hearing about how our alumni are doing, so please keep in touch.

 <b>August 2024</b> - Welcome to the new semester!
 We have Kensal Coudriet, Alayna McGuire, Sidney Hulsey, Yasmin Perry, Neville Roy, Mia Price, and Angelina Solorzano-Zamora joining the lab this semester.

 <b>August 2024</b> - For those who have been requesting a version of Wendy's Pattern Glare Test image, she has kindly created a new version [here](https://doi.org/10.6084/m9.figshare.26852950.v1).
 Please remember to cite appropriately.